NullPrice/docker-youtube-dl/README.md

   * **Simple**: One command and you should be ready to go.
 All documented here.
   * **Secure**: Runs as any user.

+# Differences in this fork?

+The only difference in this fork is that it pushes to [GitHub Container Registry ](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/about-github-container-registry) instead of Docker Hub.

+This image is also rebuilt nightly and tagged with the `youtube-dl` version at time of build.

 # User Feedback